 Fast forward three decades.
 I’m running Global Innovation for the Retail Group of a Fortune 500 company, serving global brands like Adidas, Burbury, Levi’s, and Marks & Spencer.
 Dress codes are now much more casual, but the underlying problem remains the same.
 Men still hate shopping for clothes, and established apparel brands are stuck in a brick & mortar-centric push model.
 This forces users to waste time, money, and effort searching for items that fit their needs.

 Today, we expect a better experience.
-We’ve used apps like Uber, Kayak, AirBnB, and Grubhub, so we expect to see our best options in minutes.
-Building a wardrobe should be just as easy, and that’s why we’re launching The Wardrobe Essentialist.
+We’ve used apps like Uber, Expedia, AirBnB, and Grubhub, so we expect to see our best options in minutes.
+Building a wardrobe should be just as easy, and that’s why we’re launching The Wardrobe Essentialist, starting with dress shirts.